srbarton43/srbarton43.github.io/content/projects/yalnix.md

 date: 2024-03-09
 author: "Samuel Barton & Wyatt Ellison"
 summary: A slimmed down version of the Unix operating system
-description: Designed and implemented userspace and kernelspace for a OS written in over 7000 lines of C
+description: Designed and implemented userspace and kernelspace for an OS written in over 7000 lines of C
 cover:
     image: /projects/yalnix/cover.png
     hiddenInList: true